 Despite its long-term storage capacity, caliche releases its sequestered carbon when vegetation is removed and soils are disturbed and exposed to erosion.
-As caliche degrades in disturbed soils, its calcium and carbon molecules are uncoupled, releasing the carbon to reenter the atmosphere.
+As caliche degrades in disturbed soils, its calcium and carbon molecules are uncoupled, releasing the carbon to reenter the atmosphere as carbon dioxide.